Practice in Other Conditions

 - Turn the defroster on to keep windows from fogging over.

 Hydroplaning occurs as a result of water on the road that is deeper than the tire tread.
-This layer of water reduces friction with the tires and can result in the loss of control.
-If you can see deep water on the road, reflections on the pavement, or the car ahead leaves no tracks on the water, these are indications your car could hydroplane.
+This layer of water reduces friction and can result in the loss of control.
+If you can see deep water on the road, reflections on the pavement, or that the car ahead leaves no tracks on the water, these are indications your car could hydroplane.
 Slow down.

 Use low-beam lights or fog lights if your vehicle has them.
 Don’t use high-beams – they reflect off the fog, causing glare and reduced visibility.
 Slow down until your speed matches your ability to see, even if it means slowing to a crawl.